mhanauer/CenterstoneConnectionsStudyMissing/README.md

 Load up the GPRA data and get the measures that Jon is interested in, the intake, 6-month, and housing variables.

 Getting rid of people who were housed at the start the program

+Need to change living where, with 4 being housed for both pre and post Need to change employment with 1 being employed and 2 not employed
 ```{r}
 setwd("S:/Indiana Research & Evaluation/Indiana Connections/Data/GPRA")
 GPRAAll = read.csv("ConnGPRA.csv", header = TRUE)